Learnli23/Learnli/README.md

 ---

 ## 🛠️ Deployment Guide
 LearnLi can be deployed on platforms like **Railway, AWS, or DigitalOcean**.
-See [DEPLOYMENT.md](https://docs.vendure.io/)) for step-by-step deployment instructions.
+See [DEPLOYMENT.md](https://docs.vendure.io/) for step-by-step deployment instructions.

 ---

 ## 🤝 Contributing

-We welcome contributions from developers, educators, and organizations like **UNICEF**.
+We welcome contributions from developers, educators, and organizations.
 Follow these steps:

 1. **Fork the repository**
 2. **Create a feature branch**